Mistborn94/icj2022-java-resilience-demo/Readme.md

 * Run the load test for a few minutes.
 * (Optional) Start another flight recording using jcmd `jcmd <pid> JFR.start filename=<file>.jfr`.
 Stop it using `jcmd <pid> JFR.stop`
+* Stop the java process (This ensures the flight recording started using jvm arguments is fully written to the output file)
 * Inspect the Java Flight Recorder (jfr) file using your IDE or [Java Mission Control](https://openjdk.org/projects/jmc/)